elixir-luxembourg/daisy/doc/backup.md

 To schedule the backup script to run automatically at a specific time using cron, add the following line to your crontab:

+1. Ensure the destination location for backups in `.env` file (`BACKUP_VOLUME` variable)

-1. Open the crontab editor:
+2. Open the crontab editor:

     ```bash
     crontab -e
     ```

-2. Add the cron job entry (for example, to run the backup at 1 AM daily):
+3. Add the cron job entry (for example, to run the backup at 1 AM daily) with path to the backup script:

     ```bash
-    0 1 * * * /path/to/backup_script.sh
+    0 1 * * * <path-to-project-root>/scripts/backup_script.sh
     ```

-3. Check if the cron job is added:
+4. Check if the cron job is added:

     ```bash
-    docker compose exec backup crontab -l
+    crontab -l
     ```

-Replace `/path/to/backup_script.sh` with the actual path to backup_script.

 ## Restore Backup